EDUCBA

 Record Macro in Excel

-In technical terms, Macro enables a user to trim downtime normally used in repetitive tasks.
-Macros can contain functions, formulas, logics, etc.
+In technical terms, macro enables users to trim downtime commonly used in repetitive tasks.
+Macros can contain functions, formulas, logic, etc.

 There are two ways to use Excel Macros:

-• Macro Recorder: We can record our steps or certain tasks by excel record macro function, call it whenever required by any assigned hotkey, or call it from View Macros.
+• Macro Recorder: We can record our steps or specific tasks by Excel record macro function, call it whenever required by any assigned hotkey, or call it from View Macros.

 As in Example 1, we created a macro to fetch the department list of employees.